 3. Financing Partner

 If you own your car, you are usually only responsible for certain liability insurances.
-If you are financing your car, however, your insurance company may require higher coverage limits in general.
+If you are financing your car through a financial institution, however, your insurance company may require higher coverage limits in general.

 4. Other Driver in an Accident

 This is something to think about: if you have an accident and you are the responsible party, will you be able to afford to cover the other driver’s medical expenses and property damage claims?